Ohio dog found 10 years after going missing

 Since Abby returned to her owners, it is reported that she is doing very well and is happy.

 If you have a pet, you are encouraged to get your pet microchipped.
-The center is offering the service for $10 through Friday, Sept.
-22. Appointments aren’t necessary.
 Microchipping your pet takes only a few minutes to complete.
+For information, contact your local animal rescue.